Subodh Mukherjee (revolutionary)

 Subodh Chandra Mukherjee (1918–1959) was a communist leader of the Burmese Independence campaign of Bengali origin.

 Early life

 Subodh Mukherjee was born in Jessore District, Bangladesh in 1918.
 His father was Debendranath Mukherjee and mother's name was Charubala Devi.

 Revolutionary activities

 He was a member of Bengali Student Association.
 This association played a vital role in Burmese Independence and Chattagram Youth Revolt.
 Other important members of the Bengali Student Association were H. N. Goshal, Dr. Amar Nag, Barin De, Sadhon Banerjee, Gopal Munsi, Amar De.
 Mukherjee became an important leader of the Communist Party of Burma and Trade union movement of British Burma.
 He was also present in the foundation meeting of the party in 1940 along with Aung San, Thakin Soe, Than Tun.
-He was elected as the president of the All Burma Trade Union Congress and latter became a prominent leader of Anti-Fascist People's Freedom League.
+He was elected as the president of the All Burma Trade Union Congress and later became a prominent leader of Anti-Fascist People's Freedom League.